 Last year, I wrote an article titled 13 Rules for Being Alone and Being Happy About It.
 I questioned the conventional wisdom that we all have to be outgoing extroverts to get anywhere in life.

-That piece has quietly become the most popular article on Riskology.co with nearly 200 comments and many thousands of views.
+That piece has quietly become the most popular article on Riskology.co with many thousands of views.

 Wow, so many of us are introverts!
 We’re a quiet bunch that mostly keep to ourselves, so I’m glad to know you’re all here with me.